mfbridge/FiPhA/README.md

 ## Installation

 FiPhA was developed using R v4.2.x and RStudio v2023.x.

-You can install the latest development version directly from GitHub using the devtools package in RStudio with the following commands:
+You can install the latest development branch as a package directly from GitHub using the devtools package in RStudio with the following commands:

 ```r
 # install devtools if not already (or `remotes`)